 Supporting the hand with your hands is a sign of boredom.

-Drumming of the fingers or of the feet are often misinterpreted as boredom but they’re actually signs of impatience (the degree of impatience is related to speed of the taps).
+Drumming of the fingers or of the feet is often misinterpreted as boredom but they’re actually signs of impatience (the degree of impatience is related to the speed of the taps).

 If the thumb supports the chin it’s a sign of critical thoughts about the speaker or the topic.
 The index can rub or pull the eye if the negative thoughts persist.
 It can be mistaken for interest, but the difference is the supporting thumb under the chin.

-Chin stroking is a sign that a person is thinking what to say or what to decide.
+Chin-stroking is a sign that a person is thinking about what to say or what to decide.

 Head Rubbing and Slapping

-Habitually rubbing the back of the neck says that someone tend to be more negative or critical, while those rubbing the forehead tend to be more open and easygoing.
+Habitually rubbing the back of the neck says that someone tends to be more negative or critical, while those rubbing the forehead tend to be more open and easygoing.

-In a direct mail campaign Allan Pease was able to increase the sales of a lipstick by 45% simply enlarging the pupil size of the model.
+In a direct mail campaign, Allan Pease was able to increase the sales of a lipstick brand by 45% simply enlarging the pupil size of the model.

 Interestingly, people are better at decoding eye signals than they are at decoding body language.
 Women do better as usual, but men didn’t fare poorly.